Meaad96s/datapreparation_titanic/README.md

 * **IBM Cloud account:** You must have an IBM Cloud account to work with this code pattern.
 If you do not have an IBM Cloud account, please create an account [here](https://ibm.biz/BdYpAy)

 # Capabilities
+### Create an IBM cloud account
+An IBM Cloud account - A lite account, which is a free of charge account that doesn’t expire, can be created through going to IBM Cloud.
+Make sure to set the region to US South.

  ## missing values